SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/network-load-balancer.md

 ## Installing the AWS Network Load Balancer app

-This section has instructions for installing the Sumo Logic app for **AWS Network Load Balancer** and descriptions of each of the app dashboards along with associated use cases.

 Now that you have set up a collection for **AWS Network Load Balancer**, install the Sumo Logic app to use the pre-configured dashboards that provide visibility into your environment for real-time analysis of overall usage.

 import AppInstall from '../../reuse/apps/app-install.md';

 <AppInstall/>

-## Viewing AWS Network Load Balancer Dashboards
+## Viewing AWS Network Load Balancer dashboards

 import FilterDashboards from '../../reuse/filter-dashboards.md';